Want to Experience a Fantastic Pregnancy? Grab a Coupon for a Free Class!

-Physically… You will enjoy your pregnancy more because you will learn postures which will relieve many of the physical discomforts associated with pregnancy.
+Physically… You’ll enjoy your pregnancy more because you will learn postures which will relieve many of the physical discomforts associated with pregnancy.
 Yoga is also a safe and effective way to maintain physical fitness during your pregnancy.

 Mentally and Emotionally… This class offers the opportunity to address the emotional concerns of pregnancy, birth and motherhood, allowing women to feel more balanced.